womenbuildweb3/30daysofweb3.xyz/curriculum/en/4-deploying-your-smart-contract/2-verifying-your-contract.md

 title: Verifying Your Contract
 description: Verify and publish your smart contract source code on PolygonScan.
 optional: false
+tweet: "Verify a smart contract on PolygonScan with #30DaysofWeb3 @womenbuildweb3 💪"
 ---

 At this point, your contract should be deployed and you should have your contract’s address copied.
 Paste it in the Polygon Mumbai block explorer: https://mumbai.polygonscan.com/.